pranaysahith/k8-rebuild/documentation.md

 Make sure `git submodule update --init --recursive --progress` finished successufully on your network (in case you have McAfee it may need to be disabled) .
 The service will be available on `http://localhost`.

+### Deployment of *K8-REBUILD* Using Kubernetes
+- Deploy rancher server using docker
+    ```
+    docker run -d --restart=unless-stopped \
+    -p 8080:80 -p 8443:443 \
+    --privileged \
+    rancher/rancher:latest
+    ```
+- Create new cluster
+- Select etcd, control plane and worker to make sure they are installed in at least 1 node.
+- Test the cluster deployment
+    - Select and open the cluster to be tested.
+On the right top, click on "Kubeconfig File" and copy the config file data.
+    - Create a local file called `kubeconfig` and paste the copied data.
+    - Use this file to connect to the cluster by running below commands.
+Please note, in the below command the KUBECONFIG variable should be set to the path of kubeconfig file created in the previous step.
+It is easy to connect to the cluster, if the file is merged with `~/.kube/config`.
+        ```
+        export KUBECONFIG=kubeconfig
+        kubectl get nodes
+        kubectl get all --all-namespaces
+        ```
+    - Once cluster is ready, run `helm install k8-rebuild kubernetes`
 ## Use cases

 - Process images that are retrieved from un-trusted sources